-Our main church services take place on Sundays.
+Our main church services take place on Sundays and Wednesdays.

 The evening service takes place at 6:30 and is more of a traditional feel than the morning service.
 In the evening we tend to sing more hymns and more older songs, and we usually sing along to carefully chosen CD tracks.
 The congregation is smaller in the evening which means that it is a quieter service.